rikyeahh/plankton-anomaly-detection/README.md

 ![Importance of feature groups](imgs/plot1.png)

 showing that local binary patterns are the most important (accuracy drops the most when removing them).
-Actually, when normalizing by feature group size (which for LBPs is the biggest, 54), we get this:
+Actually, when averaging and normalizing by feature group size (which for LBPs is the biggest, 54), we get this:

 ![Importance of feature groups](imgs/plot2.png)